-Computer modeling approved by the U.S. Environmental Protection Agency (“EPA”) was used to predict air pollutant concentrations within six miles around the site—all are below state and federal regulatory standards created to protect public health and safety.
-Emission of NOX, VOC and PM10 will be fully offset by the acquisition of emissions reduction credits (“ERCs”) that have been certified or “banked” by the SJVUAPCD.
+Computer modeling approved by the U.S. Environmental Protection Agency (“EPA”) was used to predict air pollutant concentrations within six miles around the Site—all are below state and federal regulatory standards created to protect public health and safety.
+Emission of NOX, VOC and PM10 will be fully offset by the acquisition of emissions reduction credits (“ERCs”) that have been certified or “banked” by the Air District.

-SJVUAPCD is in the Environmental Protection Agency’s Region 9 Zone, along with the South Coast Air Quality Management District (“SCAQMD”).
-For the purposes of new source review, SCAQMD has essentially defined BACT to be identical to the Lowest Available Emissions Rate (“LAER”).
-Recent SCAQMD guidelines implemented in August 1998 require a BACT NOX standard of 2.5 ppmvd for new generation facilities.
-PEF is being permitted to meet the same stringent air quality requirements as those promulgated by the SCAQMD.
-[Is this accurate?]

-State and federal laws require “major” new sources of criteria pollutants that are locating in non-attainment areas to mitigate their impact on ambient air quality.
-The Project is classified as a “major” new source of precursors of ozone (NOx and VOC) by Rule 2201 – New and Modified Stationary Source Review.
-Kern County is classified as a Serious Ozone Non-Attainment Area.
-The Project, therefore, will be required to mitigate its impact on attainment of ambient air quality standards for ozone.
-This will be accomplished by acquiring ERCs.

 The Project is also classified as a major source for PM10.
 Kern County is classified a Serious PM10 Non-Attainment Area.
-SJVUAPCD rules require PM10 emission offsets from all new sources which emit greater than 15 tons of PM10 annually.
+Air District rules require PM10 emission offsets from all new sources which emit greater than 15 tons of PM10 annually.
 PM10 precursors include NOx, VOC and SO2.

 The Project is classified as a major source for CO.
 Under Rule 2201, Section 4.2.1.1, the Project is exempt from offset requirements for sources in CO attainment areas.
 The Project’s air quality impact assessment for CO demonstrates that the Project will not cause or contribute to a violation, nor interfere with the attainment or maintenance, of any state or national ambient air quality standard for CO.